Tulum Statue by Daniel Popper: How to See it in 2023

 After storm passed, Ven a la Luz needed repairs, so this was the perfect time to move it and also repair the damages.

 September 17, 2021, was the last day Ven a la Luz sat at the entrance to Ahau Tulum.
-It was temporarily relocated elsewhere on the property, and artist Daniel Popper came to make the repairs.
+It was temporarily relocated elsewhere on the property, and artist Daniel Popper came to make the repairs with his team.

 The Tulum Sculpture Park, where Ven a la Luz is now, opened in late-October, 2021.